lloydchang/client-side-canary-deployment/README.md

 ## React Dashboard Integration

-The project includes an embedded React dashboard for visualizing canary metrics.
+The project includes an embedded React dashboard for visualizing metrics.

 ### Building the Dashboard